datagems-eosc/moma-management/README.md

 Update property values on existing nodes in the MoMa property graph stored in the Neo4j database.

 **Details:**
 - Accepts input JSON in the **PG-JSON** format.
-- Matches the node by its id and updates the listed properties with the values provided.
+Specifically, it matches the nodes contained in the JSON by its ID and updates only the listed properties with the provided values.
+It has the following form:
+	- {"nodes": [{"id":"", "properties": {"property_name":"property_value}}]}
 - Returns:
 	- {"status": "success", "updated": "<number_of_updated_nodes>"} – if the data was updated successfully
 	- {"error": "An error occurred: <message>", "updated": "0"} – if an error occurred during processing

+}
 **Usage:**
 ```bash
 POST /ingestProfile2MoMa